kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 ---
 slug: "what-every-gdbms-should-do-and-vision"
-title: "What every competent GDBMS should do (a.k.a. the goals and vision of Kùzu)"
+title: "What every competent GDBMS should do (a.k.a. the goals and vision of Kuzu)"
-description: "What every competent GDBMS should do (a.k.a. the goals and vision of Kùzu)"
+description: "What every competent GDBMS should do (a.k.a. the goals and vision of Kuzu)"
 pubDate: "Jan 12 2023"
 heroImage: "/img/2023-01-12-what-every-gdbms-should-do/bachmann.png"
 categories: ["concept"]